Riding a Onewheel on the Beach

 onewheel gt on the beach

-Can the Onewheel Tackle Beach Sand?
+Can the Onewheel Handle Beach Sand

-Dunes and Loose / High Beach Sand
+Dunes and Dry / High Beach Sand

 One wheel not pint x salt water riding beach kid